These gluten-free biscuits are soft, fluffy, and buttery!

 There are a couple of reasons why your tea biscuits might not rise.
 Perhaps there is not enough liquid in the batter.
 Gluten free batters usually need to be moister than wheat ones.

-Butter should be chilled before you add it to a pastry flour mixture for cutting in.
-Chop up the butter into large chunks.
+Butter should be chilled for cutting in.
+Slice the butter into large chunks.
 Then, use a pastry blender to cut through it into the flour mixture repeatedly until the butter is about the size of peas, coated in flour.

 Gluten Free Drop Biscuits